renatalantos/Quizzler-Javascript/README.md

  * Image relating to question - this will be hidden when the game ends.
  * Actual question - this will be hidden when the game ends.
- * Possible answers displayed on answer buttons in a 2 x 2 layout (in desktop view, 4 x 1on smaller screens) these will be hidden when the game ends. insert photo here!!!!!
+ * Possible answers displayed on answer buttons in a 2 x 2 layout (in desktop view, 4 x 1on smaller screens) these will be hidden when the game ends.
+[Button layout on smallest screen](https://github.com/renatalantos/Quizzler-Javascript/blob/master/documents/screenshots/smallest_screen_responsive_design.JPG)
 *  Next button - this will be hidden when the game ends.
 *  Result message.
 This message appears above the answer buttons and will disappear as soon as the answer buttons are disabled.